 New website features, styles, and trends appear daily.
-Some disappear quickly and others become a standard which other sites follow for years.
+Some disappear quickly and others become a standard that other sites follow for years.

 Best practices for websites may be technical or related to design and content.
 Some standards have remained for years, while others change year after year.